5.10. Joins#

 INNER JOIN.

-the two tables, but we also had to specify the table first so we know which
+had to specify the table first so we know which table the

-table the column, i.e. the attribute, came from.
+column, i.e. the attribute, came from.

 In general, to identify a column we use the following format: